daxelrod/jowl/CONTRIBUTING.md

    git push -u origin fix/terrible-bug
    ```
 1. Use the GitHub interface to [Create a Pull Request](https://help.github.com/articles/creating-a-pull-request/).
-1. TravisCI will begin building your changes and will report its status back to the Pull Request.
+1. CircleCI and AppVeyor will begin building your changes and will report their status back to the Pull Request.

 ## Testing